Highest Paying Bachelor Degrees 2026: College Majors by Salary

 - School cost matters as much as major: a CS degree at a $15K/year state school outperforms the same degree at $65K/year private school in pure ROI terms.

-Below you'll find salary data drawn from the Bureau of Labor Statistics Occupational Employment and Wage Statistics (May 2024), the National Association of Colleges and Employers (NACE) Class of 2026 Salary Projections, the National Center for Education Statistics (NCES), and College Scorecard earnings outcomes.
+Below you'll find salary data drawn from the Bureau of Labor Statistics Occupational Employment and Wage Statistics and Occupational Outlook Handbook, the National Association of Colleges and Employers (NACE) Class of 2026 Salary Projections, NCES-linked school data, and College Scorecard earnings outcomes.
 Where ranges appear, they reflect the 25th–75th percentile band for that occupation.

 The 15 Highest-Paying College Majors: Full Comparison

-The table below ranks bachelor's degrees by median starting salary for new graduates, alongside mid-career median and the primary occupations each major leads to.
+The table below ranks bachelor's degrees and major pathways by projected or typical starting salary for new graduates, alongside BLS career wage context and the primary occupations each major leads to.
 “Mid-career” reflects the BLS median for the leading occupation at approximately 10–15 years of experience.

 | Rank | Major | Starting Salary | Mid-Career Median | 10-Yr Job Growth |